turbot/steampipe-plugin-databricks/docs/tables/databricks_compute_cluster_policy.md

 # Table: databricks_compute_cluster_policy

 Cluster policy limits the ability to configure clusters based on a set of rules.
 The policy rules limit the attributes or attribute values available for cluster creation.
-Cluster policies have ACLs that limit their use to specific users and groups
+Cluster policies have ACLs that limit their use to specific users and groups.

 ## Examples